nhussein11/merkle-tree/README.md

 ![Merkle tree example](https://www.forex.academy/wp-content/uploads/2020/05/Merkle-Tree-FA.jpg)

 The idea of this project is just to implement a simple version of a merkle tree in Rust.
 Anyway, if you want to learn more about merkle trees, I highly recommend you to read this [Wikipedia article](https://en.wikipedia.org/wiki/Merkle_tree) and also [Simplilearn Article](https://www.simplilearn.com/tutorials/blockchain-tutorial/merkle-tree-in-blockchain#:~:text=Merkle%20trees%2C%20also%20known%20as,data%20more%20efficiently%20and%20securely.).

-:rocket: Or even better, if you want to contribute to this humble implementation, feel free to make a pull request. :rocket:
+:rocket: Or even better, if you want to contribute to this humble implementation, feel free to open a pull request. :rocket:

 ## Why it is important?